ansys/pyansys-heart/README.rst

 ..
 Note::

-    Fluent is required for meshing and the Ansys DPF Server for post-processing electrophysiology and mechanical results.
-Currently we advice to use the pre-release version of `DPF-Server`_ since support for `d3plot` result files is updated frequently.
-See `install-DPF-Server-`_ for installation guide.
+    Fluent is required for meshing.

 How to install
 --------------